The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective

 \paragraph{Authentication}\mbox{} Recently, blockchain has been advocated as a suitable authentication mechanism \cite{b5, b4}.
 The framework proposed in~\cite{Chall-Conf048} uses blockchain for authentication at both the edge and cloud layers.
 Proof of Authority (POA) is deployed as to enhance the overall performance of this system.

 Biometric authentication is widely used in various applications today.
 But biometric authentication using IoT devices is challenging.
 To handle this, an IoT system using biometric authentication over a cloud-based IoT service is described in~\cite{Chall-Conf049}.
 In this architecture, the system employs an IoT service platform, NETPIE, which is used to facilitate the interconnected biometrics on IoT devices.
 To improve this further the authors suggest the use of DAEDALUS which messages NETPIE when malware is present.
 The system acts as a secure alerting mechanism.

 The amount of land required to produce enough food for large populations is becoming overwhelming.
 The use of IoT can help to maximize production of food on the land already designated for crops by using different hydroponic systems.
-The authors of~\cite{Chall-Conf050} discuss the design and development of automatic monitoring of an indoor vertical hydroponic system.
-There are three main components in this system, these are: an indoor hydroponic module, a mechanism for monitoring and handling the operation of the system and a two-factor authentication to strengthen the security elements of the system.
+The authors of~\cite{Chall-Conf050} discuss the design and development of an automatic monitoring of an indoor vertical hydroponic system.
+There are three main components in this system, these are: an indoor hydroponic module, a mechanism for monitoring and handling the operation of the system, and a two-factor authentication (2FA) to strengthen the security elements of the system.
 The authentication system is designed to first have the user login using a user login, a project login, and finally an access code to a third party system.
 The third party system then sends a notification to the registered users phone to further be authenticated.
 This allows for an additional layer of security in these sensitive IoT networks.